Important notice:

 The UI is the same for both buttons.
 6 brightness modes for each beam plus Strobe,SOS and Beacon.

-The highest 6th mode and the flashing modes are hidden and can be accessed only by quickly pressing the switch two or three times.
+The highest 6th mode and the flashing modes are hidden and can be

 So,as in all premium flashlights,you don't have to go through the all modes every time when you want to switch the mode.